samjmck/samjmck.com/content/blog/using-caddy-with-cloudflare/index.md

 {{< img src="cloudflare-dns-proxy-off.png" alt="Cloudflare DNS settings with proxying turned off" >}}

 This means that you won't be using their CDN and that the vast majority of features in your Cloudflare dashboard won't work.
-Visitors will be routed straight to your origin server and Cloudflare will basically only act as a DNS manager for your domain.
+Visitors will be routed straight to your origin server and Cloudflare will basically only act as a DNS provider for your domain.

 As the SSL certificate won't be served from Cloudflare anymore, you'll need Caddy to serve a valid SSL certificate for you.
 Luckily, Caddy's [automatic HTTPS](https://caddyserver.com/docs/automatic-https "Link to Caddy documentation of automatic HTTPS") feature automatically obtains and renews SSL certificates from Let's Encrypt.
 Add your site's address to your `Caddyfile`, which is the configuration file for Caddy, and start Caddy with `caddy run`.